Fishrider24/ESP32-Freezer-Alarm/README.md

 <img src="https://github.com/Fishrider24/ESP32-Freezer-Alarm/blob/main/images/webpage.png" width="200">

-Main library updates:
-    - ESP32 Arduino core 3.x
-    - ESP32Async ESPAsyncWebServer
-    - ESP32Async AsyncTCP
-    - DallasTemperature 4.x
-    - OneWire 2.3.8
-    - ReadyMail 0.4.x (replaces ESP-Mail-Client)
-    - ESP8266 Influxdb 3.13.2
 Old copies of ESPAsyncWebServer and AsyncTCP must not be installed alongside the new versions.
 Having multiple copies of AsyncTCP or ESPAsyncWebServer installed can cause compilation errors or library conflicts.

-Smtp server as Gmail(lines 64,65) and gmtOffset(lines 56-58) for timezone are still hard coded.
-Change as needed
+Smtp server as Gmail(lines 64,65) Change as needed.

 Board settings in Arduino.